JamesFormosa/serverless-stream-processing/2-kinesis streams/README.md

 1. Update the IAM role to include AWSLambdaBasicExecution and AWSLambdaKinesisExecution.

+1. Implement a Lambda function to process records from the IoT KInesis stream into the Patient Kinesis stream.

+   *Three environment variables.*

 1. Add and configure the Lambda function with a Kinesis trigger.